Published 7th November 2017

 And for many Campdraft horses the biggest nutritional issue is the high level of oxalates in their pastures.
 It is EquiFeast’s contention that oxalates impair cell functions all over the body and in this article we are going to discuss some of these as they affect working and/or competition horses.
 We do not subscribe to the simple “calcium deficiency theory”.
-To learn more about our research on that – excuse Eloise’s prim English accent – she is a very good equine scientist!
+To learn more about our research on that watch this video – excuse Eloise’s prim English accent – she is a very good equine scientist!

 But let’s get back to the problems oxalates cause.

 One of the biggest issues is that oxalate affected horses cannot relax their muscles properly.
 This is crucial for an athlete.
 The muscles used to move the animal work in pairs.
 So one muscle will lift the front leg up and forwards while its opposing one moves the same leg down and then backwards.
 For maximum stride length not only must the contracting muscle tighten up as much as possible but the relaxing muscle must stretch to its maximum potential as well.
 Any reduction in the ability to relax leads to a reduction in stride length.

 It is easy to see how this impairs a Campdraft horse when outside.
 There are times when maximum stride length is required to catch up with or pull alongside the beast.
 But it is also critical in the camp when the horse must tuck its legs under its hindquarters in order to be able to move from side to side efficiently.
 Imagine yourself doing the simple exercise of touching your toes.
 You feel the tension in the hamstrings.
 This is what your horse is doing when attempting these “collected” movements.